thingsboard/thingsboard.github.io/docs/trendz/guide/predict-next-maintenance-date-of-equipment.md

 assignees:
 - vparomskiy
 title: Predict remaining time to next maintenance of the equipment
-description: Predict remaining time to next maintenance of the equipment
+description: Predictive maintenance system for industrial equipment

 predictive-maintenance-dashboard:
   0: